mpetty-nayya/test-sl/docs/Introduction.md

 # Introduction

 The Nayya Decision Support API is a typical HTTP API that consumes and produces  JSON.
-There two distinct APIs, a standard version [HROpen](https://www.hropenstandards.org/) version.
+There are two distinct APIs, a standard version and an [HROpen](https://www.hropenstandards.org/) version.

 ## Standard